MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 ---

-## Adding full screen support
+## Add full screen support

 Code components offer the ability to show in full screen mode.
 This is especially useful on small screen sizes or where there's limited space for the code component within a canvas app screen.

 ### Import Fluent UI Link component